 The biggest reasons to buy the Xperia 10 IV over the Xperia 10 III, or to upgrade, are the processor and battery bumps and the optical image stabilisation on the camera system.
 While some camera features won't be used by everyone, OIS should make a solid difference in terms of results compared to the older model.

-The other good reason to upgrade from the older model, or buy the newer model, is 5G.
-You'll get faster connection speeds and in a slimmer and lighter build, with a brighter display too, so there's not a great deal to complain about here.
+The other good reason to upgrade from the older model is a slimmer and lighter build, with a brighter display too, so there's not a great deal to complain about here.

 You'll likely save money opting for the older model if you're choosing between these devices, but the Xperia 10 IV has some features worth spending the extra for, including 5G and OIS, and these features also make it a worthy upgrade too.